-HPD's Traffic Unit responds to traffic complaints as well as functioning in a proactive effort to make the streets of Harrisonburg safer for vehicle and pedestrian traffic.
 The Traffic Unit has a full time motor carrier inspection vehicle as well as a self contained radar trailer and speed board to help with their efforts.
+The Accident Reconstruction Team is responsible for investigating serious injury and fatal crashes.
 The Harrisonburg Police Traffic Unit works closely with the Virginia State Police in the regulation of commercial vehicle operations and the enforcement of commercial vehicle violations within the city limits.

 Animal Care and Control is responsible for enforcing the Virginia Comprehensive Animal Laws, as well as the local ordinances relating to domestic animals.
 It identifies public safety issues and works directly with the community on animal and pet care issues.
 The Animal Control Officer acts as a liaison to and with the Rockingham-Harrisonburg SPCA.
 The Animal Control office handles approximately 800 calls for service, 1000 requests for information and impounds approximately 500 domestic animals annually.